The Alaska Explorer Tour

 2017 Tour Dates, Cost & Optional Activities

-TOUR DATES: JUNE 18, 2017 - ONLY 4 SEATS REMAINING ON THIS DEPARTURE JULY 10, 2017 - ONLY 5 SEATS REMAINING ON THIS DEPARTURE (We have other weekly departures available - PLEASE CALL US)
+TOUR DATES: JUNE 18, 2017 - ONLY 4 SEATS REMAINING ON THIS DEPARTURE JULY 10, 2017 - SOLD OUT - (We have other weekly departures available - PLEASE CALL US)

 TOUR COST: $4,695 per person/double occupancy